 - Physical custody—addresses where the child will live and who will provide their day-to-day care.

-The court uses the best interest of the child standard in making its custody decisions.
+The court uses the best interest of the child standard when making custody decisions.
 Courts favor arrangements that promote frequent and continuing contact between the child and both parents, unless it would harm the child.
 Depending on the situation, either type of custody can be joint or sole.

 Child Support: Ensuring Your Child’s Financial Stability